pengowen123/rust-pushrod/ROADMAP.md

   - [ ] (In)visible (invisible means skip draw, remove from get_widget_id_for_point)
 - [ ] Widget/Run Loop Library Changes
   - [ ] Implement visibility
+  - [ ] Improve callbacks to use enum to define input parameters for each callback type
+  - [ ] Implement enum for different `Widget` types.
 - [ ] Main loop
   - [ ] Object focus
   - [ ] Window focus